The-Marcy-Lab-School/personal-pokedex/README.md

 In one terminal, run `npm install` to set up dependencies.
 Then run `npm start` to start the React App.
 This is your Front-End.

-In another temrinal, run `json-server --watch db.json --port 4000` to start the JSON server on port 4000.
+In another temrinal, run `json-server --watch db.json --port 4000` to start a mock back-end server on port 4000.
 If you get an error, make sure you have JSON server installed globally by running `npm install -g json-server`.
 This is your Back-End.

 ## JSON Server API